NCDA&CS Soil Sample Boxes

 soil sample box filled to red line

-Collect a slice or core of soil (4 inches deep for lawns, 6 to 8 inches deep for gardens) from 8 to 10 random locations across the lawn or garden.
-Mix these cores together in a plastic bucket.
-Fill a soil box with this mixture and label it so you know which area it came from.
-Fill box up to the red line that you can see on the outside.
-If not, the sample will be insufficient to run through the lab.
+1. Collect a slice or core of soil (4 inches deep for lawns, 6 to 8 inches deep for gardens) from 8 to 10 random locations across the lawn or garden.
+Note: If you are taking a sample to diagnose a suspected nutrient problem, take the sample within the plant root zone.

-For most distinct areas, one sample/area should be adequate.
+4. For distinct areas, one sample/area should be adequate.
 However, certain areas may need to be sampled and labeled separately if plants with different requirements are being grown.
 In such cases, label samples from each unique area differently: e.g., FRONT, BACK, SIDE, BLUEB (blueberry), etc.

 How deep should samples be taken?